Skip to content

 L1 — menu A dedicated ## Skills system-prompt block, one line per enabled + auto-invoke skill: name — description [path].
 Built once per turn from the registry; no dedicated dispatch.

-L2 — instructions The full SKILL.md body, read only when the model judges the current task matches an entry's description.
-Ordinary file__read — no dedicated "invoke skill" op.
+L2 — instructions The full SKILL.md body, loaded only when the model judges the current task matches an entry's description.
+The dedicated load_skill op (load_skill, FP-0066 P0/#3247) — the body passes through invocation-time variable expansion (see Skill-load variable expansion) before it reaches the model. read_file no longer special-cases this path.

 L3 — bundled assets Any additional files the skill's instructions reference (templates, scripts, reference data) sitting alongside SKILL.md.
-Ordinary file__read, gated by the standard permission model like any other path.
+Ordinary read_file, gated by the standard permission model like any other path — except for a builtin or installed-plugin skill (below), where skills/**/pipelines/** content bypasses the gate the same way SKILL.md itself does.

 Hot-reload